Chapter 8 : Always

 He didn’t reply.

 “Dom broke up with me.”
-His voice was faint, shocked, as if he couldn’t believe it himself.
+His voice was faint, tinged with incredulity.
+The way he said it, it was like Aidan couldn’t believe the fact himself.

 I glanced at him, surprised.
-First off, how could Dom have dumped Aidan when they weren’t even really going out in the first place?
-And secondly, Aidan was never this depressed about break ups.
-Not even the violent ones (and trust me, those got messy).
-It just wasn’t like him to get all down and sad about stuff.
-What made this one so special?
+First of all, I didn't understand how Dom could have broken up Aidan when they weren’t even going out in the first place.
+And secondly, Aidan never got this depressed about break ups.
+Not even the violent ones (and trust me, those could get messy).
+It just wasn’t like him to be depressed and dejected about that kind of stuff, especially when there were always Freddy and Potter (usually with whiskey bottles in hand) to cheer him up.
+What made this time so special?

-“After the rap, after I kissed her and ran away...”
-Aidan continued, hesitant.
+“After the rap, after I kissed her and ran away,” Aidan continued, hesitant.
 “She found me.”
 Of course she found him.
-That girl was like a freaking bloodhound.
-“And...She told me that...we were over.
+That girl was like a freaking niffler.
+“And she told me that...
+We were over.
 Like, forever over.
 No getting back together.
 No on-and-off.
 No Dom and Aidan.
 Over.
-Kaput.
-Done.”
+Done.
+So that's what's wrong with me.”
 He paused.
 “Hypothetically, I mean.”

-I plucked the Snitch out of Aidan’s hand with two pf my fingers and held it closer to my face.
-It was looking pretty worse for wear — the garish, gold paint was chipping, one of the wings looked pretty close to falling off...
-But I could tell it held a lot of meaning in its tiny, plastic two-Sickle body.
+I plucked the Snitch out of Aidan’s hand with two of my fingers and held it closer to my face.
+It was looking pretty worse for wear — the garish, gold paint was chipping, one of the wings looked close to falling off...
+But I could tell it held a lot of meaning in its tiny, plastic, two-Sickle body.

 “Yep,” Aidan said grimly.